diodechain/website/_posts/2024-10-21-blockchain-depins-explained.md

 Diode nodes are emerging in every region of the world, providing better security (all in-region connections, blockchain perimeter anchoring can’t be tampered) and faster performance (shorter hops) than anything else in existence today.

-The nodes of the Diode Network make up an open, permissionless zero trust communication network.
+The nodes of the Diode Network make up an open, permissionless Zero Trust communication network.
 It is kind of as if the popular chat app, Signal, figured out how to make their E2EE infrastructure expandable by a community, and then made it available for everyone to build on top of.

 Diode nodes are rewarded for the bandwidth they transfer by the $DIODE token.